 Guest blog from NRDC's Fernando Cazares: Growing up in South Central LA, I flashback to memories of taking the school bus at 6 a.m. for my 35-mile cross town ride and later walking to take the bus to my first post-college job.
 I was lucky that the 51 bus took me from my house to my job, all within a 5 minute walk.
 But I also remember my parents juggling to make a 2 hour cross town, 3 bus trip to and from their job.
 When we had the money, my father bought a used family van that gave us the chance to spend a Saturday or Sunday in Santa Monica or Venice beach or Griffith park.
 This greater access to recreation and job opportunities was also paired with hefty repair expenses and gas tabs given the gas guzzler van.

-will allow us to engage residents and organizations of these communities to identify the range of transportation needs that are currently not adequately met through transit and the types of solutions from the emerging shared mobility industry - bikeshare, carshare, and ridesharing - that could meet those needs.
+YOUR VOTE will allow us to engage residents and organizations of these communities to identify the range of transportation needs that are currently not adequately met through transit and the types of solutions from the emerging shared mobility industry - bikeshare, carshare, and ridesharing - that could meet those needs.

 Fast forward to the mid-2010s: we don't have a bus/rail driver strike and the LA Metro is currently undertaking the largest public works campaign in the U.S. building 12 rail and bus rapid transit lines connecting more regions of the county.
-Additionally, over the past 5 years, we've witnessed what can only be described as around the world and the U.S., coupled with a boom in the smart cellphone utilization.
+Additionally, over the past 5 years, we've witnessed what can only be described as exponential growth of the shared mobility industry around the world and the U.S., coupled with a boom in the smart cellphone utilization.
 It is now possible to rent a bike, a 1-way or 2-way car, or hail a taxi or private Uber or Lyft driver with a 10 minute or less response time with a smart phone or membership card.
 These two phenomena - construction of a regional mass transit system and growth of the shared mobility industry - give us an unparalleled opportunity to tackle a perennial challenge of public transportation at a time when our climate demands an integrated, targeted, and paradigm shifting solution.
 That challenge is creating a far reaching fixed transit system that is connected to a vast network of 1st/last mile solutions such as bikes, shared cars, and ridesharing services that enable a majority of county residents to access employment, education, health care, housing, and recreation regardless of their socioeconomic, geographic or racial background.
 Meeting this challenge will have not only social benefits but it will also decrease the greenhouse gas emissions from Angelenos' transportation behavior.